Hashim Mahomed Amla will be fondly remembered by many at Trent Bridge following his short stint with the club in early 2010.

 And whilst many will point to Adam Voges’ last day hundred at Old Trafford or Stuart Broad’s 8-52 to blow Warwickshire away at Edgbaston as defining points of that Championship winning season, it would be wrong to forget the huge contribution of the man from Natal in the early months of the 2010 season.

-Hashim Mahomed Amla was born 31st March 1983 in Durban, Natal, South Africa.
-Amla made his first class debut for KwaZulu-Natal against an England XI on 3 December 1999 before captaining South Africa at the 2002 U19 World Cup in New Zealand where they lost in the final.
+Hashim Mahomed Amla was born 31 March 1983 in Durban, Natal, South Africa.
+Amla made his First-Class debut for KwaZulu-Natal against an England XI on 3 December 1999 before captaining South Africa at the 2002 U19 World Cup in New Zealand where they lost in the final.